codinglead/codinglead.github.io/_posts/2018-11-19-prototypical-inheritance.md

 In the previous example the test function was stored on the array and in the <span class="highlight__code">Array</span> prototype.

 When executing the test method on the array, JavaScript looks for method on the prototype chain starting from the variable instance.
-When the method we are looking for is found JavaScript stops looking for it in the prototype chain and uses it.
+When the method is found JavaScript stops looking for it in the prototype chain and uses it.

 <p class="highlight__file-desc">JavaScript</p>